Thursday, 12 May 2016

 Poppies with pen and ink is £120-sold

-This is my most recent painting and it is a style I have been wanting to paint for some time.
-It is a selection of echinaceas painted from gardens in West Sussex.
+This is a painting that I began in Sussex and completed in the Highlands.
+It is in a style I have been wanting to paint for some time.
+It is a selection of echinacea painted from gardens in West Sussex.
 This was sold in Oban at the exhibition for the Highland Art prize.
+Prints and cards are available.
+See sales page.

 Further paintings can be see on